How to Use "Have Got" in English Grammar

 English grammar can be tricky, especially when it comes to expressions like “have got.”

-It’s used to talk about possession, relationships, characteristics, and obligations.
+It’s commonly used to talk about:

-• I’ve got a new car. (possession)
+• Possession: I’ve got a new car.

-• She’s got two sisters. (relationships)
+• Relationships: She’s got two sisters.

-• He’s got blue eyes. (characteristics)
+• Characteristics: He’s got blue eyes.

-“Have got” vs. “have”: In most cases, “have got” and “have” are interchangeable:
+In most cases, “have got” and “have” are interchangeable:

 • I have got a dog. = I have a dog.